 When should you be cleaning your AeroGarden?

 It’s recommended to clean your AeroGarden after each full harvest.
-If your not sure when a harvest is complete look for the plants that are no longer producing flower or fruit.
+If your not sure when a harvest is complete look for the plants that are no longer producing flowers or fruit.
 This is a sign that dormancy has begun which is a perfect time to remove and clear your system.
 If you are growing lettuce or leafy vegetables in your AeroGarden, then look for flowers beginning to appear.
 This means your plant is “bolting” and will try to produce seeds.
 Lettuce and greens that have gone to seed create a bitter taste to ensure the seeds have a chance to germinate.
 These leaves are not something you want to add to your dinner plate so go ahead and discard the plant entirely.

 The other way you can clean your AeroGarden is when the plants are still being grown.
 Sometimes dirt, fallen leaves, or other debris may fall into the top of your growing tray.
 This can be quite annoying especially if you have a white model like the original AeroGarden Harvest.
 In this case, simply wipe the top of the growing tray with a damp paper towel or lightly vacuum any dry fallen debris.
 Be sure to not use any harsh chemical cleaners or soap during a mid-grow clean as they might harm your plants.